-If the Neptune Option Amendment Agreement is terminated prior to the Advantage earn-in date, Resolve can resume its right to the second-stage option and regain the right to earn a 50% interest in the Neptune property.
+During the year ended September 30, 2017, the Neptune Option Amendment Agreement was terminated (Note 8(k)).
+As a result, Resolve resumed its right to the second-stage option and regained the right to earn a 50% interest in the Neptune property.